kindlezhang/multimodal/README.md

 # multimodal
-This is a repository for multimodal ex: clip, blip, sam or something else
+This is a repository for multimodal ex: clip, blip, sam or ALBEF  and something else